 For the Swedish Derogation Model (SDM) to apply correctly however:

 - The permanent contract of employment with the TWA must be in place before the start of the agency workers first assignment and the employment must be genuine.
-This means that an agency worker working through an Agency at a client/Employer on a standard contract of services for agency workers can have this contract terminated one day and a new assignment with a permanent contract of employment with the same Agency (working at the same client/Employer) can commence the next day.
-An important Tribunal case in 2012 clarified this more, see the details here.
+This means that an agency worker working through an Agency at a client/Employer on a standard contract of services for agency workers can have this contract terminated one day and start a new assignment with a permanent contract of employment with the same Agency (working at the same client/Employer) the next.
+An important Tribunal case in 2012 clarified this more, see the details here

-- A TWA using the SDM will have a legal obligation to pay agency workers between assignments a minimum amount for no less than 4 calendar weeks.
-The minimum amount that can be paid is 50% of the workers’ average basic pay for the last 12 weeks (or at least the National Minimum Wage).
+- A TWA using the SDM will have a legal obligation to pay agency workers between assignments a minimum amount for no less than four calendar weeks.
+The minimum amount that can be paid is 50% of the workers’ average basic pay for the last 12 weeks (or at least the National Minimum Wage)

-- The TWA must take reasonable steps to seek suitable further employment for the worker when their assignment ends and make sure it is offered to the worker.
+- The TWA must take reasonable steps to seek suitable further employment for the worker when their assignment ends and make sure it’s offered to the worker.

-However, this does mean your employment can be terminated by the TWA after 4 weeks, if there is no further work.
+However, this does mean your employment can be terminated by the TWA after four weeks, if there’s no further work.

-And of course the SDM only applies to Pay – it does not remove the equal treatment rights to working hours, holidays etc. So, your Client is still liable for ensuring you receive these after 12 weeks in the new assignment (if you are in scope).
+Of course, the SDM only applies to pay – it doesn’t remove the equal treatment rights to working hours, holidays etc. So, your Client is still liable for ensuring you receive these after 12 weeks in the new assignment (if you’re in scope).

-It is our understanding that Umbrella Companies are currently considering the wording of the permanent contracts they will use for the Swedish Derogation Model – in relation to how many hours per week they need to employ agency workers to be compliant with the Regulations.
-The Regulations say that a ‘zero hour’ contract is not allowable but the recent guidance, although referring to contracts of greater than one hour, does not confirm the minimum amount of hours the contract should be for.
+It’s our understanding that Umbrella Companies are currently considering the wording of the permanent contracts they’ll use for the Swedish Derogation Model – in relation to how many hours per week they need to employ agency workers to be compliant with the Regulations.
+The Regulations say that a ‘zero hour’ contract isn’t allowable, but the recent guidance, although referring to contracts of greater than one hour, doesn’t confirm the minimum amount of hours the contract should be for.
 It does warn TWAs against acting outside the spirit of AWR “by structuring contracts that deprive agency workers of the protection provided by pay between assignments”.
 What will happen in practice we obviously don’t know!

-In September 2013, the TUC lodged a formal complaint with the European Commission, against the UK Government for failing to enforce EU rules regarding the Swedish Derogation Model.
-We await the outcome!
+In September 2013, the TUC lodged a formal complaint with the European Commission, against the UK government for failing to enforce EU rules regarding the Swedish Derogation Model.

 Please note that the advice given on this website and by our Advisors is guidance only and cannot be taken as an authoritative or current interpretation of the law.
 It can also not be seen as specific advice for individual cases.
 Please also note that there are differences in legislation in Northern Ireland.